OpenConext/OpenConext-devconf/core/README.md

 If all goes wel, you can now login.
 Please see the section below to find out where you can login.

-*please not that this starts the environment with the profile oidc.
+*Please note that this starts the environment with the profile oidc.
 Bringing it down requires this command:*
 ```
 docker compose --profile oidc down
 ```